apecloud/kubeblocks/docs/user_docs/cli/cli.md

 ## [playground](kbcli_playground.md)

-Bootstrap a playground KubeBlocks in local host or cloud.
+Bootstrap or destroy a playground KubeBlocks in local host or cloud.

-* [kbcli playground destroy](kbcli_playground_destroy.md)	 - Destroy the playground kubernetes cluster.
+* [kbcli playground destroy](kbcli_playground_destroy.md)	 - Destroy the playground KubeBlocks and kubernetes cluster.
-* [kbcli playground guide](kbcli_playground_guide.md)	 - Display playground cluster user guide.
 * [kbcli playground init](kbcli_playground_init.md)	 - Bootstrap a kubernetes cluster and install KubeBlocks for playground.